w3c/wcag-act-rules/content/rules/off6ek/proposed.md

 An HTML element is _programmatically hidden_ if either it has a [computed][] CSS property `visibility` whose value is not `visible`; or at least one of the following is true for any of its [inclusive ancestors][] in the [flat tree][]:

-- has a `hidden` attribute; or
 - has a [computed][] CSS property `display` of `none`; or
 - has an `aria-hidden` attribute set to `true`

 **Note**: Contrarily to the other conditions, the `visibility` CSS property may be reverted by descendants.

+**Note**: The [HTML standard suggests](https://html.spec.whatwg.org/multipage/rendering.html#hidden-elements) rendering elements with the `hidden` attribute with a CSS rule that applies the value `none` to the CSS property `display` of the element.
+Although the suggestion is not normative, known user agents render it according to the suggestion (unless the content specifies another CSS rule that sets the value of the `display` property).
+If a user agent does not follow the suggestion, this definition may produce incorrect results for this user agent.

 ### Text Inheriting its Programmatic Language from an Element {#text-inheriting-language}

-The _text inheriting its programmatic language_ from an element E is composed of all the following texts:
+The <dfn id="text-inheriting-language:text">text inheriting its programmatic language</dfn> from an element E is composed of all the following texts:

 - **text nodes**: the value of any [text nodes][] that are [visible][] or [included in the accessibility tree][] and children of an element inheriting its programmatic language from E;
-- **accessible text**: the [accessible name][] and [accessible description][] of any element inheriting its programmatic language from E, and [included in the accessibility tree][];
+- **accessible text**: the [accessible name][] and [accessible description][] of any [element inheriting its programmatic language](#text-inheriting-language:element) from E, and [included in the accessibility tree][];
 - **page title**: the value of the [document title][], only if E is a [document][] in a [top-level browsing context][].

-An element F is an _element inheriting its programmatic language_ from an element E if at least one of the following conditions is true (recursively):
+An element F is an <dfn id="text-inheriting-language:element">element inheriting its programmatic language</dfn> from an element E if at least one of the following conditions is true (recursively):

 - F is E itself (an element always inherits its programmatic language from itself); or
 - F does not have a non-empty `lang` attribute, and is the child in the [flat tree][] of an element inheriting its programmatic language from E; or